Long Day's Journey into Night: Act II

 Jamie and Edmund taunt each other about stealing their father's alcohol and watering it down so he won't notice.
 They speak about Mary's conduct.
 Jamie berates Edmund for leaving their mother unsupervised.
 Edmund berates Jamie for being suspicious.
 Both, however, are deeply worried that their mother's addiction may have resurfaced.
 Jamie points out to Edmund that they had concealed their mother's addiction from him for ten years, explaining that his naiveté about the nature of the disease was understandable but deluded.
 They discuss the upcoming results of Edmund's tests for tuberculosis, and Jamie tells him to prepare for the worst.

 Mary appears.
 She is distraught about Edmund's coughing, which he tries to suppress so as not to alarm her, fearing anything that might trigger her addiction again.
 When Edmund accepts his mother's excuse that she had been upstairs so long because she had been "lying down", Jamie looks at them both contemptuously.
 Mary notices and starts becoming defensive and belligerent, berating Jamie for his cynicism and disrespect for his parents.
 Jamie is quick to point out that the only reason he has survived as an actor is through his father's influence in the business.

 Mary speaks of her frustration with their summer home, its impermanence and shabbiness, and her husband's indifference to his surroundings.
 With irony, she alludes to her belief that this air of detachment might be the very reason he has tolerated her addiction for so long.
-This frightens Edmund, who is trying desperately to hang on to his belief in normality while faced with two emotionally horrific problems at once.
 Finally, unable to tolerate the way Jamie is looking at her, Mary asks him angrily why he is doing it.
-"You know!", he shoots back, and tells her to take a look at her glazed eyes in the mirror.
+"You know!", he retorts, and tells her to take a look at her glazed eyes in the mirror.